CraryPrimitiveMan/awesome-with-star/awesome/ripienaar_free-for-dev.md

   * [helplightning.com](https://www.helplightning.com/) — Help over video with augmented reality.
 Free without analytics, encryption, support
   * [evernote.com](https://evernote.com/) — Tool for organizing information.
 Share your notes and work together with others
   * [cally.com](https://cally.com/) — Find the perfect time and date for a meeting.
 Simple to use, works great for small and large groups.
-  * [doodle.com](https://doodle.com/) — The scheduling tool you'll actually use.
-Find a date for a meeting two times faster
   * [zoom.us](https://zoom.us/) — Secure Video and Web conferencing, add-ons available.
 Free limited to 40 minutes
   * [ideascale.com](https://ideascale.com/) — Allow clients to submit ideas and vote, free for 25 members in 1 community
   * [wistia.com](https://wistia.com/) — Video hosting with viewer analytics, HD video delivery and marketing tools to help understand your visitors, 25 videos and Wistia branded player